projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    .. code-block:: console

-      Welcome to Ubuntu 22.04.1 LTS (GNU/Linux 5.15.0-43-generic x86_64)
+      Welcome to Ubuntu 22.04.2 LTS (GNU/Linux 5.19.0-32-generic x86_64)

       * Documentation:  https://help.ubuntu.com
       * Management:     https://landscape.canonical.com
       * Support:        https://ubuntu.com/advantage

+      Expanded Security Maintenance for Applications is not enabled.

-      0 packages can be updated.
+      0 updates can be applied immediately.
-      0 updates are security updates.

-      Your Hardware Enablement Stack (HWE) is supported until April 2025.
+      Enable ESM Apps to receive additional future security updates.
+      See https://ubuntu.com/esm or run: sudo pro status

+      The list of available updates is more than a week old.
+      To check for new updates run: sudo apt update

       The programs included with the Ubuntu system are free software;
       the exact distribution terms for each program are described in the